 Traffic signals installed.
 Full signal junction when the Boulevard opens to buses and taxis (earliest 2016)

-From 8pm on Friday 25 April until 6pm on Sunday 27 April and from 8pm on Friday 9 May until 6pm on Sunday 11 May, Pancras Road will be closed between the German Gymnasium and the entrance to the St Pancras Station Car Park to allow the removal of two cranes from the Six Pancras Square construction site.
+From 8pm on Friday 30 May until 6pm on Sunday 1 June Pancras Road will be closed between the German Gymnasium and the entrance to the St Pancras Station Car Park to allow the removal of the final crane from the Six Pancras Square construction site.
 Traffic will be able to turn into Pancras Road from Euston Road but will only to access either the King’s Cross taxi rank or the drop off points at both stations.
 A temporary roundabout just north of the German Gymnasium will be installed to allow northbound traffic to turn south and for taxis to turn and access the King’s Cross taxi rank.
 There will be no access to both the St Pancras station car park and St Pancras station taxi rank northbound on Pancras Road during these periods.
 Instead, a diverted route from Euston Road via York Way, Goods Way and Pancras Road will be in place and signposted.
 Local bus diversions will be in place for the period.

 Due to a planned crane lift King's Boulevard will be closed between 7am and 11am on Sunday 13 April and between 10pm and 6am on Tuesday 15 April 2014.
 During these periods, pedestrians will be diverted via Pancras Road and Goods Way.
 The closure is to allow the IFO (Identified Flying Object), part of RELAY (the dedicated Arts Programme at King's Cross), to be moved from the north of the Estate to Battle Bridge Place.